 How to troubleshoot high load in linux web hosting servers

-Even in this age of powerful servers and cloud computing, server load spikes (aka high load average) are all too common.
-Getting the approach right is half the work done in troubleshooting a high server load.
+Even in this age of powerful servers and cloud computing, server load spikes are all too common.
+While troubleshooting a high server load, getting the approach right means work half done.

-Here at Bobcares, our Server experts fix server load in our customer’s (web hosts) servers in as little as 5 mins.
+At Bobcares, our server experts fix server load in our customer’s (web hosts) servers, in as little as 5 mins.
 We do it by systematically tracing an abusive user (or program) from an affected service or over-used resource.

 Yes, it sounds like a handful, but years of practice has made it quite easy for us.
 We’ll explain how, but let’s answer a fundamental question first: